Board of Directors Bylaws

 c.
 Secretary.
 The Secretary shall maintain minutes of all meetings of the Board, shall attest to all documents required to be signed for the Board, shall issue proper notice of all meetings of the Board, and shall perform such other duties as may be prescribed by the Board.

 d.
 Assistant Secretary.
-The Board Chair may appoint an assistant secretary of the Board, who shall be the president of the college or the college president's designee.
-Copies of all minutes, papers and documents of the Board may be certified by the assistant secretary with the same force and effect as though such certification were made by the Secretary of the Board.
+The Board Chair may appoint an assistant secretary of the Board, who shall be the president of the college or his or her designee.
+Copies of all minutes, papers, and documents of the Board may be certified by the Assistant Secretary with the same force and effect as though such certification were made by the Secretary of the Board.

-5.1 Regular Meetings.
-The Board shall by order at the first meeting in the fall of each year provide for a schedule of regular meetings to be held at specified times and places which are convenient to the public and shall be held in accordance with applicable open meeting laws of the Commonwealth of Kentucky as set forth in KRS 62.810.
-The Fall meeting shall be considered the annual meeting of the Board of Directors.
+4.1 Regular Meetings.
+The Board shall by order at the first meeting in the Fall of each year provide for a schedule of regular meetings to be held at specified times and places which are convenient to the public.
+The Fall meeting shall be considered the annual meeting for the Board of Directors and shall occur on a designated Thursday in August.
+All regular meetings shall be held in accordance with applicable open meeting laws of the Commonwealth of Kentucky as set forth in KRS 62.810.

 b.
 The Board may transact any or all business that it may transact at a regular meeting, provided that action shall be limited to the items listed on the agenda for the notice of the meeting.